 - Our Innovations Team will review the product concept and conduct desktop market research to understand the product potential.
 They may also be able to connect the client to other resources and information.

 - Upon a positive eligibility assessment, the MDPP will facilitate a technical workshop whereby the applicant presents the project to relevant experts including academics, clinicians, manufacturers, end-users and/or commercial experts.
 This allows the MDPP and applicant to gather industry feedback to develop a product that would provide benefits over existing solutions.

 - Following the workshop, an application form will be jointly completed by the MDPP and the applicant and submitted to an independent Assessment Panel for approval (based on the selection criteria).

 - Each approved project will receive up to 250 hours of technical expertise a* which may include:

 - small clinical evaluation

-The applicant will also receive a 30hr market intelligence report, as well as introductions to potential manufacturers and commercial partners where necessary.
+The applicant will also receive a product opportunity assessment (feedback from prospective end-users/market review), as well as introductions to potential manufacturers and commercial partners where necessary.

-The MDPP has access to a diverse set of expertise from South Australia's three universities and other partners, including specialist research centres, business advisors, government agencies and local manufacturing companies.
+The MDPP has access to a diverse set of expertise from universities and other partners, including specialist research centres, business advisors, government agencies and local manufacturing companies.